uxmal/reko/README.md

 To build reko, start by cloning https://github.com/uxmal/reko.
 You can use an IDE or the command line to build the solution file `Reko-decompiler.sln`.
-Reko requires .NET 5.0 and C# 9 to compile.
-If you are an IDE user, use a recent version of Visual Studio 2019.
+Reko requires the [.NET 6.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to compile.
+If you are an IDE user, use a recent version of Visual Studio 2022.
 If you wish to build using the command line, use the command

 ```cmd